-A good example of why you may want to check publishing information is illustrated by this website: www.martinlutherking.org.
+A good example of why you may want to check publishing information is illustrated by this website: www.martinlutherking.org (UpdATE – at the time of posting this article this site was live – in order to see the previous content use the archive.org search of the URL).
 This Web address looks innocent enough, but the information on the site itself is definitely not.
 We have had many teachers tell us their students have brought it to their attention when researching Martin Luther King Jr. Be forewarned the site contains racist and inappropriate content.

 Learn from the best innovations in education!
 Join education thought leader Alan November in Boston July 17-19 for his 20th annual Building Learning Communities Education conference for teachers 2019, where hundreds of K-12 and higher-education leaders from around the globe will gather to discuss the world’s most successful innovations in education.

 We do not condone sites of this nature; however, the reality is that if a student conducts a search for Martin Luther King in Google, the martinlutherking.org site generally appears in the top five results, claiming it is a “valuable resource for students and teachers.”
 Since research suggests students are most likely to choose results on or near the top of a list of results, many students are likely to click on this site.

 Even though this site is blocked by many school filters, teachers may be interested in knowing what type of information their students might be accessing when researching in unfiltered environments.

 Another reason why students might choose to click on this site is because of its URL, which includes the name Martin Luther King right in the Web address.
 It would seem the publisher has thought carefully about how to present this site and make it look appealing to young researchers.